Isangeles/fire/README.md

 {"logon":false}
 ```

+Each logged client is constantly updated with the current state of a Flame module through an update response.

-Logged users can use different JSON requests to modify their characters and interact with others on the server.
+Logged clients can use different JSON requests to modify their characters and interact with others on the server.

 Check documentation for a detailed description of all client requests and server responses.